Ned's Declassified School Survival Guide: Locations

 The show takes place at the fictional James K. Polk Middle School, named after the 11th President of the United States, James K. Polk.
 The school's colors are gold and green and its mascot is the Wolves, which is a common theme throughout the school's interior.

 During the first season, all of the show's action took place within the school or its grounds, and with the exception of one or two notable occasions, everything happened indoors.
 However, during season 2, more outdoor shots were used, and on certain occasions, the show took place off school property.
 The show's finale, for example, took place almost entirely off the school grounds.

-DVD releases
+Home media

-In the US there have been four DVD releases made for the series.
+In the United States, there have been four DVD releases made for the series.